DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/OF-Filter.md

 Mark with checkbox elements that you want isolate with the Section Box.
 You have the ability to use existing or to duplicate 3D view.
 Visualize only filtered elements or all elements withi Section Box with ability to define offset form marked elements.

-- In the first list choose a view
+- In the first list, select a view
-- Define a Offset buffer from section bounding box
+- Set an Offset buffer from the section bounding box
 - You can replace the selected view, or can select the Duplicate Selected View checkbox.
 - Rename the duplicate view.
-- Select the Isolate Selected Elements checkbox, to save the view with the elements isolated.
+- Select the Isolate Selected Elements checkbox, to save the view with the isolated elements.
-- Click on Apply button to conclude.
+- Click the Apply button to finish.

 ![OneFilter views](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>